clevelandmusicco/open-source-pedals/hothouse/README.md

 * The commercial Cleveland Music Co.
 Hothouse product based on these files can be found [here](https://clevelandmusicco.com/hothouse-diy-digital-signal-processing-platform-kit/).
 * The build documentation for the commercial product is [here](https://github.com/clevelandmusicco/HothouseExamples/wiki/Cleveland-Music-Co.-Hothouse-DIY-Digital-Signal-Processing-Pedal-Kit-Build-Guide-(Stereo-Version)).
-* Non-CAD schematics are [here](https://github.com/clevelandmusicco/HothouseExamples/wiki/Frequently-Asked-Questions#schematics).
-(Handy if you don't have Eagle or KiCad.)
 * A DIY 125B enclosure drill template is included in [drill-template.pdf](fabrication/hothouse-drill-template.pdf).
 It assumes you assemble everything according to the build docs for proper fit.
 * For custom-machined enclosures from Tayda, a 125B drill template is [here](https://drill.taydakits.com/box-designs/new?public_key=Q2luT1FRTVZRM3Bab01YbXd3eituUT09Cg==).

 ## Bill Of Materials

 [BOM.xls](fabrication/BOM.xls) specifies the surface-mount components.
 It is adapted from a late-2025 fabrication run used in the commercial kits.
-"Adapted" because some of the parts I use aren't always in stock at JLCPCB; some components have been swapped out here for purposes of availability.
+"Adapted" because some of the parts I use aren't always in stock at JLCPCB publicly (I stock them in my personal parts library); several components have been swapped out here for purposes of general availability.

 Budget-friendly through-hole components to complete the build and some sourcing suggestions: